“Exercise? But my neck (or back) hurts!”

 LOW BACK PAIN

-Minster back pain patients over the edge…with good reason!
+Minster back pain sufferers crazy…with good reason!
 Minster Chiropractic Center

 gets it!
 Compared with slight or other interventions Pilates is a

-good alternative to try to decrease back pain and ease disability.
+good option to try to decrease back pain and ease disability.
 (7)

 Minster POST-SURGICAL BACK PAIN